DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 8: Cause of the US Wildfires across different states: a) Alaska, b) California, c) Georgia, and d) Texas (1992 - 2015)

+As shown in Fig. 2.
+8 - 47, more than 30 % of the wildfires in Alaska is caused by the ligthing strikes.